instructor-ai/instructor/docs/tips/index.md

 ## Utilize Optional Attributes

-For optional fields, use Python's **`Optional`** type and set a default value to avoid the model filling in undesired defaults like `''` for strings that are missing
+Use Python's Optional type and set a default value to prevent undesired defaults like empty strings.

 ```python hl_lines="6"
 from typing import Optional